Flockenberger/JGagV2/README.md

 This project is an unofficial Java 9GAG api

-It uses 9gag's api
+It uses 9gag's api.

-This Java library is a port of [this](https://github.com/and3rson/nineapi)  python client library by [and3rson](https://github.com/and3rson)
+This Java library is a port and extension of [this](https://github.com/and3rson/nineapi)  python client library by [and3rson](https://github.com/and3rson)

  ## Features
  ► Retrieve posts from every section.